Local Mission Opportunities

 Habitat for Humanity Faith Build

-Last year CT become a part of the Habitat For Humanity of SE Ohio's Faith Build Coalition.
+CT is a part of the Habitat For Humanity of SE Ohio's Faith Build Coalition.
 We are one of many Muskingum County churches in the coalition.
 This is an excellent opportunity for linking CT financial support and members in service.

 You can volunteer for a day, two days, or a half day Wednesday through Saturday.
 No previous experience is necessary.
 There is a knowledgeable job superintendent on site during all work.